phinocio/loadorderlibrary-docs/source/includes/_games.md

 }
 ```

-This endpoint retrieves all lists.
+This endpoint retrieves all games.

 ### HTTP Request